Automattic/mongoose/docs/populate.md

 Now this is much better.
 The only property of the creator we are using is the `name` so we only returned that field from the db.
 Efficiency FTW!

-## Updating DBRefs
+## Updating

 Now that we have a story we realized that the `_creator` was incorrect.
-We can update `DBRef`s the same as any other property through the magic of Mongooses internal casting:
+We can update `ObjectId` refs the same as any other property through the magic of Mongooses internal casting:

     var guille = new Person({ name: 'Guillermo' });